haleygranger/haleygranger/README.md

 ---

-## 💡 Career Goals
+## 💡 Goals

-- Work with a team where I can learn from experienced engineers and help other learn as I continue to grow
+- Work with other engineers and help other learn as I continue to grow
 - Contribute to creative and innovated projects

 ## 🤝 Let's Connect!